ddtam/atac-pipe/docs/SOP.md

     └── singlecell.csv

 ```
-⚠️ **NOTE:** due to this data being sensitive, the files above are present but empty.
-The first step of the pipeline has been executed (summarised in DAG) and the intermediary files have been significantly downsampled so as to anonymize the data and improve testing speed. **The pipeline is executable as-is from the intermediate output of `make_assay` in `cache/samples/*_seurat_obj.rds`.**
+> ⚠️ **NOTE:** due to this data being sensitive, the files above are present but empty.
+The first step of the pipeline has been executed (summarised in DAG) and the intermediary files have been significantly downsampled so as to anonymize the data and improve testing speed. **The pipeline is executable from the intermediate output of `make_assay` in `cache/samples/*_seurat_obj.rds`.**
+> >
+>Depending on the speed of your internet, the `git clone` process will not deterministically download the intermediate files _after_ the raw data files.
+To ensure snakemake recognizes these intermediates, their timestamps must be later than the timestamps of inputs to their generation.

 ## Output